FDCPA: The Federal Law That Protects Debt Collection Defendants

 Calculating Counterclaim Value

-Vs. just defending without a counterclaim, where the exposure is only the original debt.
-This leverage often forces settlements.
+Vs. just defending without a counterclaim, where the dispute may focus only on the original debt.
+This leverage can affect settlement.

 Common FDCPA Violations in Debt Buyer Cases

-Here are the most common FDCPA violations in debt-buyer lawsuits:
+Here are common FDCPA issues in debt-buyer lawsuits:

 1. Suing on Time-Barred Debt